 World-Renowned Heroin Detox Treatment

-The Malvern 90-Day Model has been repeatedly referred to as one of the best addiction treatment programs, both in Pennsylvania and nationwide.
+The Malvern Model of Care has been repeatedly referred to as one of the best addiction treatment programs, both in Pennsylvania and nationwide.
 Especially when it comes to heroin and prescription opioid detoxification, our facilities and curriculum have gained national prominence and raised the bar in the addiction treatment industry.

 In light of the nationwide spike in heroin use, heroin addiction is surely one of the most important addictions that we treat.
 Our unique and inclusive approach to helping individuals who suffer from heroin and painkiller addiction begins with heroin detox treatment.
 One of the main features of heroin detox treatment at Malvern is the fact that we pair each of our patients with a primary counselor while still completing detox treatment.
 Although we don’t require it, we allow and encourage participation in residential treatment classes as well as our various specialty groups, including trauma group and eye-movement desensitization and reprocessing (EMDR) therapy.